-Vestibular neuronitis may occur as a single, isolated attack of severe vertigo lasting 7 to 10 days, but many people have additional attacks of milder vertigo for several weeks thereafter.
+Vestibular neuronitis may occur as a single, isolated attack of severe vertigo Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more lasting 7 to 10 days, but many people have additional attacks of milder vertigo for several weeks thereafter.
 The first attack of vertigo is usually the most severe.
 Vertigo is a false sensation that people, their surroundings, or both are moving or spinning.
 Most people describe this unpleasant feeling as "dizziness," although people often also use the word "dizzy" for other sensations, such as being light-headed.

 The attack of vertigo is accompanied by nausea, vomiting, and nystagmus (a rapid jerking movement of the eyes in one direction alternating with a slower drift back to the original position).
 The vertigo is severe at first, and gradually subsides over the course of several days, with residual imbalance lasting up to several months.
 People do not have tinnitus (ringing in the ears), and hearing is usually not affected.

-Gadolinium-enhanced MRI of the head should be done to make sure the symptoms are not caused by another disorder, such as a tumor.
+Gadolinium-enhanced MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more of the head should be done to make sure the symptoms are not caused by another disorder, such as a tumor.

-Treatment of vertigo is done only to relieve the symptoms it causes and consists of drugs such as meclizine or lorazepam.
-Nausea and vomiting may be relieved by pills or suppositories containing the drug prochlorperazine.
-These drugs should only be used for a short amount of time, because prolonged use may actually lengthen the duration of symptoms, particularly in older people.
+In people with vestibular neuronitis, treatment of vertigo is done only to relieve the symptoms it causes and consists of medications such as meclizine or lorazepam.
+Nausea and vomiting may be relieved by pills or suppositories containing medications that relieve nausea (such as prochlorperazine).
+These medications should be used only for a short amount of time because prolonged use may lengthen the duration of symptoms, particularly in older people.
 Additionally, corticosteroids are used briefly.
 If vomiting continues for a long time, a person may need to be given fluids and electrolytes by vein (intravenously).

-Although the vertigo subsides relatively quickly (over the course of several days), a feeling of dizziness may last for up to several weeks to months.
+Although the vertigo often subsides relatively quickly (over several days), a feeling of dizziness may last for up to several weeks to months.
 During this time, doctors encourage people to stay active.
 A specialized form of physical therapy, called vestibular therapy, may be helpful.